JustintyC/Custom-Workday-Courselist-Extension/README.md

 (credit to unionpie for installation instructions)

-# Known issues
+# Note
 - Workday only renders 50 sections at once, and the extension can only see the sections Workday has rendered.
-If the table is incomplete, the user must scroll to the bottom of the page to force workday to fetch and render more sections.
+If the table is incomplete, please scroll to the bottom of the page to force Workday to render more sections.
-- Multi-term courses are not displayed correctly since Workday does not properly indicate which courses span multiple terms without having to view course details.
+- Many multi-term courses are not displayed correctly since Workday does not properly indicate which courses span multiple terms in its original layout.
+To confirm the length of a course, please press the (i) button for any of its sections and verify their start/end dates.
 - Some courses are placed under the "Unspecified" term.
-This is a result of Workday not providing course details in its original layout.
+This is a result of Workday not providing start/end dates properly in its original layout.
+Please check the start/end dates of such courses by pressing the (i) button for any of its sections.